 Action by MORC

-MORC - When you have received a recommendation from either LB, LC, or Policy, you should issue the licence (or not) based on the recommendation given.
+MORC - When you have received a recommendation from either LB, ISBC, or Policy, you should issue the licence (or not) based on the recommendation given.

 If it has been recommended that a licence should be issued